Hydrific/pydroplet/README.md

 - Unusual flow status ("low_leak") - true if unusual flow is detected, such as a leaky flapper or slow leak.

 **Note:**
 In order to view leak and unusual flow status, Droplet must be connected to Hydrific servers.
 All other data is available even if the Droplet is restricted to the local network.
+Also, Droplet's firmware must be v1.4.0 or greater.